agrawal-d/cph/README.md

 **Before creating a Pull Request, please create an issue to discuss the approach.
 It makes reviewing and accepting the PR much easier.**

+Since July 2023, CPH is being maintained by @tesla59.

 ## License